jashandeep-sohi/pyds/docs/userguide.rst

  ... )
  <pds.Label object at 0x...>

-This :class:`Label` object can then be used to interface with the label.
+This :class:`Label` object can then be used to read or manipulate properties of the label.
-See the discussion below.

 :func:`parse` must be given a string which **starts** with a valid PDS label as it's argument or otherwise it will raise a :exc:`ParsingError`::